A woman was fatally shot by a N.Y. homeowner after she went up the wrong driveway

 A 20-year-old woman was shot and killed by a homeowner in upstate New York on Saturday after the car she was in accidentally went to the wrong address, local authorities said on Monday.

-Kaylin Gillis and three of her friends were trying to find another friend's house in rural Hebron, New York when they mistakenly pulled up to the house owned by Kevin Monahan, according to Sheriff Jeffrey J. Murphy.
+Kaylin Gillis and three of her friends were trying to find another friend's house in rural Hebron, N.Y., when they mistakenly pulled up to the house owned by Kevin Monahan, according to Sheriff Jeffrey J. Murphy.

 They quickly realized their mistake and were turning the car around when Monahan stepped onto his porch and fired two shots, one of which struck Gillis.

-Short on cell-phone signal, her friends drove five miles to the town of Salem to call 911.
+Short on cellphone signal, her friends drove 5 miles to the town of Salem to call 911.
 Emergency responders performed CPR on Gillis but she was pronounced dead on the scene.

 Monahan has been charged with murder in the second degree and remains in custody at Warren County Jail, the sheriff said.
 It's unclear whether he's retained an attorney.